-This Week In Race: ICE Sends Chills Across US, Kaepernick, Others, Write Big Checks
+This Week In Race: ICE Sends Chills Across U.S., Kaepernick, Others, Write Big Checks

 Oh people: it's been one of those weeks again.